borowiecmichal/Family-Budget/README.md

 ## Usage
 API can be tested through endpoint on `http://localhost:8000/graphql` or any other software, that allows to send  HTTP requests to address above.
 On this address is also available full API documentation.
 ## Tests
 There were created basic tests with fixtures for API and models' properties.
-To run tests, type `pytest` in main project directory.
+To run tests, type `pytest` in the root directory of the web container.